Edge-preserving noise for diffusion models: An edge-preserving generative process

-Given our forward hybrid diffusion process introduced in \cref{sec:hybrid_noise}, we can derive the actual formulations for the posterior mean $\Meanttos$ and variance $\SigmattosTensor^2$ for the corresponding backward process.
-To do this, we simply fill in \cref{eq:sigma_t_to_s_sqrd} and \cref{eq:mu_t_to_s} with our choices for the signal coefficient $\SignalCoeff_t$ and variance $\SigmatTensor^2$.
-Recall that we chose $\SigmatTensor^2$ to be a tensor, which is why the backward posterior variance $\SigmattosTensor^2$ is again a tensor, contrary to isotropic diffusion processes considered in previous works.
+Given the forward hybrid diffusion process introduced in \cref{sec:hybrid_noise}, we construct the corresponding generative backward process within the denoising diffusion framework (for the edge-preserving flow-matching variant, see \cref{sec:ep_process_flow_matching}).
+Specifically, we derive explicit expressions for the posterior mean $\Meanttos$ and variance $\SigmattosTensor^2$ of the backward process by substituting our chosen signal coefficient $\SignalCoeff_t$ and variance $\SigmatTensor^2$ into \cref{eq:mu_t_to_s} and \cref{eq:sigma_t_to_s_sqrd}.Recall that we chose $\SigmatTensor^2$ to be a tensor, which is why the backward posterior variance $\SigmattosTensor^2$ is again a tensor, contrary to isotropic diffusion processes considered in previous works.
 Regardless, we can use the same equations and the algebra still works.

 We first introduce an auxiliary variable $\AuxiliaryOne$, which represents the variance of our forward process at a given time $t$.
 This is simply the square of our choice for the noise coefficient $\SigmatTensor$ formulated in ~\cref{eq:our_forward_process_time_dependent}: